ernestaskardzys/telesoftas-task/README.md

 - *ItemResponse* is a POJO class used return response to the client.

 We could technically use one object for all the tasks above, but I strongly believe that layers of application should be separated.
 Hence three objects were born.

+*GildedRoseTest* is used as integration test for the main part of the system - calculation.

 ### Scheduler